 Leasing a new car is becoming a popular alternative to buying a car outright in Australia, with novated leases an attractive option for employees wanting to cut down their taxable income while getting a new car at the same time.

 The situation is a simple one, whereby employees pay for a vehicle's finance with their pre-tax salary, and in return receive the use of a brand new car over a number of years.

 The tax deductions available can make leasing a car an attractive option to the self-employed and some employees.

 Rather than borrowing money to buy a car, a lease is a contract under which you pay for the use of the car.

-A car lease can also offer simplicity because it can include running costs – you pay a monthly amount and let the lease company take care of it.
+A car lease can also offer simplicity because it can include running costs like servicing and insurance – you pay a monthly amount and let the lease company take care of it.

 If you own a business or are planning to buy your next car under a salary sacrifice agreement, it’s important to have the right kind of lease or finance to make the most of your deductions.

 For an employee, a novated lease lets you make monthly repayments and running costs come out of your pre-tax salary, reducing your taxable income.

 Business owners are better served with hire purchase finance or a chattel mortgage, which allows you to claim back GST upfront.